matt-42/silicon/_docs/sessions.md

 Session middlewares
 ======================

-There are several silicon middlewares helping the managment of the client sessions.
+There are several silicon middlewares helping the management of the client sessions.